-Our Volunteers drive around 180,000 kilometres per year, both in town and out of town, providing groups or individuals who have frailties, disabilities or are transport disadvantaged the support to be able to do the things they need to do, would like to do, or dream to do.
+Our Volunteers drive around 200,000 kilometres per year, both in town and out of town, providing group or individual transport to those who are aged, frail and/or have disabilities, or are transport disadvantaged, providing the support to be able to do the things they need to do, would like to do, or dream to do.

-We are also fortunate enough to have a Board of Management and administration volunteers who provide BCT with much needed support.
+We are also fortunate enough to have a Management Committee and administration volunteers who provide BCT with much needed support.
 This type of support is vital as our service continues to grow in meeting the needs of our community.

 To become a Volunteer Driver we have a process which we must follow to ensure both the Volunteer and their passengers are safe and comfortable.

-The initial step in this process is booking an interview with the Manager.
-The Manager will talk to you about what we do, how we do it, who we do it for, and legislation and contractible obligations we, as an organisation, must meet.
+The initial step in this process is booking an interview with the CEO.
+The CEO will talk to you about what we do, how we do it, who we do it for, and the legislation and contractible obligations we, as an organisation, must meet.

-During this interview, the Manager will provide you with a folder of information which we will need to work through with you.
-However, there are things you must do before being accepted as a Volunteer Driver, such as agreeing to a Working with Children and Police Check, a Medical Assessment, obtain a Current First Aid certificate, a Driving Assessment, and on the job training.
-You will not be out of pocket for any of this as our organisation will pay agreed fees to meet these requirements.
+During this interview, the CEO will provide you with a folder of information which we will need to work through with you.
+However, there are things you must do before being accepted as a Volunteer Driver, such as agreeing to assessments for Medical, Working with Children, a Police Check, and obtain a Current First Aid certificate, a Driving Assessment, and on the job training.
+You will not be out of pocket for any of this, as our organisation will pay agreed fees to meet these requirements.

 Volunteer Administration Person

-Contact the Manager and enquire about the needs the organisation has to match with your skills.
+Contact the CEO and enquire about the needs the organisation has to match with your skills.